chiku-samugari/screen-keybind/README.md

 Since these keybindings are specified to stay at *normal* mode after the execution of bound commands, these key bindings are able to be used continuously.
-For example, stroke `j j j` in *normal* mode moves the window focus in upper direction 3 times; no input of escape key is required during this operation.
+For example, stroke `k k k` in *normal* mode moves the window focus in upper direction for 3 times; no input of escape key is required during this operation.

 The mode transition can be followed with the execution of commands.
 For